 A port authority

 is a governmental or quasi-governmental public authority for a special-purpose district usually formed by a legislative body(s) to create and support economic development within that area.

 professionals are responsible for financial management and operating transportation systems.
 They develop and oversee transportation plans, policies, funding programs, and both short-term and long-range solutions that address increasing mobility, accessibility and environmental needs.

 Real Estate Development

 Real estate development

 is the process by which an entity makes improvements to real property, thereby increasing its value.
-Areas of real estate development may include industrial, land, multi-family, office, retail, etc.
+Areas of real estate development may include industrial, land, multi-family, office, retail, hotel, medical office and life science, senior housing, student living, infrastructure, etc.

 Corporate relocation services

 include a range of internal business processes that are engaged to transfer employees, their families, and/or entire departments of a business to a new work location.
 Like other types of employee benefits, these processes are usually administered by human resources specialists within a corporation and outsourced to different types of service providers.
 These services are not synonymous with moving/relocation companies as those do not all offer "relocation services."